Analyzing Extended Stay America (NYSE:STAY) and Bally’s (NYSE:BALY)

 |3.00

-Extended Stay America currently has a consensus price target of $16.35, suggesting a potential downside of 18.17%.
-Bally’s has a consensus price target of $70.25, suggesting a potential upside of 12.51%.
-Given Bally’s’ stronger consensus rating and higher probable upside, analysts plainly believe Bally’s is more favorable than Extended Stay America.
+Extended Stay America presently has a consensus price target of $17.28, indicating a potential downside of 12.69%.
+Bally’s has a consensus price target of $71.50, indicating a potential upside of 18.65%.
+Given Bally’s’ stronger consensus rating and higher possible upside, analysts plainly believe Bally’s is more favorable than Extended Stay America.

-This table compares Extended Stay America and Bally’s’ gross revenue, earnings per share and valuation.
+This table compares Extended Stay America and Bally’s’ top-line revenue, earnings per share and valuation.

 |Gross Revenue